Friday, June 15, 2007

 of China.
 He built the contraption for his mother, according to Weird Asia News, making him both a devoted son and one of the numerous backyard enthusiasts who have discovered a simple way to harness the power of the sun.
 From the cold

-to the baking heat of South Africa, such solar water collectors--whether made from beer bottles, soda cans, or anything else--are a cheap and simple way
+of Vermont to the baking heat of South Africa, such solar water collectors--whether made from beer bottles, soda cans, or anything else--are a cheap and simple way

 to heat water for your home--a different type of recycling if you will.
 You do need to remember, however, that the sun doesn't always shine and plan accordingly.